Virtues & Vocations hosts 2024 conference on higher education and human flourishing

 “This was a beautiful conference that went beyond niceties to provide context for sharing, community building, and befriending,” said one attendee in the post-conference survey.
 “Radical hospitality makes a difference in how people feel and creates a climate of trust and goodwill.”

-Watch the conference sessions on the Center for Social Concerns’ YouTube channel:
+Watch the conference sessions on the Institute for Social Concerns’ YouTube channel: